NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/glossary.md

 ## F

-* *Fixed*: A predetermined variable or quantity, which can be time-varying or an expression.
-  Examples: A distributed energy resource that cannot be curtailed or dispatched whose output is determined by the weather, or a time-varying reserve requirement that must be met.

 * *Forecast*: Predicted values of a time-varying quantity that commonly features a look-ahead and can have multiple data values representing each time period.
   This data is used in simulation with receding horizons or data generated from